Homemade Shake and Bake chicken is quick and easy to prepare, and stores well in your pantry, for an effortless homemade meal whenever life gets busy!

 Homemade shake and bake is simply a combination of breadcrumbs and seasonings.
 I use the following seasonings but you can mix and match and substitute your favorite flavors:

 In order to get the coating to bake up crispy you need to add cooking oil.
 Whenever I replicate commercially branded products I always look at their nutritional information and ingredients list for clues.
-Shake ‘n Bake lists no fat on their nutritional information, but when you pour through the list of ingredients Canola oil is listed.
+Shake 'n Bake lists no fat on their nutritional information, but when you pour through the list of ingredients Canola oil is listed among the spice mix.

 I tested how important adding oil is to the recipe and the results were conclusive.
 In the photo above I have prepared chicken nuggets three different ways.
 The nugget on the left is my shake and bake without oil, the middle nugget is my shake and bake WITH oil, and finally, the nugget on the right in the store-bought Shake 'n Bake product.
 You can see adding oil gives the nugget a thicker coating, better color, and a crisp crust.
 Without oil, you can see through to the meat underneath.